-• Staff helped develop and submit a proposal for a National Institute of Corrections grant for research and evaluation with the Illinois Department of Corrections (IDOC).
-The proposal is for a collaboration with IDOC, the University of Illinois at Chicago, Loyola University Chicago, the Authority, the Isaac Ray Center, and the John Howard Association.
+- Staff helped develop and submit a proposal for a National Institute of Corrections grant for research and evaluation with the Illinois Department of Corrections (IDOC).
+The proposal is for a collaboration with IDOC, the University of Illinois at Chicago, Loyola University Chicago, the Authority, the Isaac Ray Center, and the John Howard Association. - Staff developed and submitted a research proposal to the National Youth Gang Center for a study that would examine the recidivism of gang versus non-gang members released from Illinois prisons. - Staff developed and submitted a proposal to the Justice Research and Statistics Association for a grant to conduct an in-depth examination of the backgrounds, needs, and services received by female delinquents that have been committed to IDOC.
+Ultimately, the project seeks to develop research, programming and policy recommendations to aid the State in the implementation of gender-specific programming for female delinquents.

-- Staff developed and submitted a research proposal to the National Youth Gang Center for a study that would examine the recidivism of gang versus non-gang members released from Illinois prisons. - Staff is developing a joint project proposal with Loyola University's Department of Criminal Justice, the John Howard Association and Treatment Alternatives for Safe Communities to study sentencing practices in Illinois.
+- Staff is developing a joint project proposal with Loyola University's Department of Criminal Justice, the John Howard Association and Treatment Alternatives for Safe Communities to study sentencing practices in Illinois.
 The project will be funded through the Authority's ADAA-funded evaluation program. - Staff is working with the Attorney General's Gang Crime Prevention Center on a joint project, which will result in a series of four (4) publications highlighting practices and experience around community capacity building.
 The project will involve human subject research issues and so will be subject to review by the Authority's IRB.
-The project will be funded through the Authority's ADAA-funded evaluation program. - Staff completed the budget portions of the FY 1999 ADAA-funded CHRI audit in-house grant for review by the Federal and State Grants Unit. - Staff completed the program narrative, budget and evaluation action plan for the expanded FY 2000 ADAA-funded Evaluation Program in-house grant for review by the Federal and State Grants Unit.
-The Authority has already approved the expanded designation.
+The project will be funded through the Authority's ADAA-funded evaluation program.